banzaicloud/koperator-docs/docs/benchmarks/_index.md

     helm install kafka-operator --namespace=kafka --create-namespace banzaicloud-stable/kafka-operator
     ```

-1. Create a 3 broker Kafka Cluster using the [provided](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml) yaml.
+1. Create a 3-broker Kafka Cluster using [this YAML file](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml).

     This will install 3 brokers with fast SSD.
 If you would like the brokers in different zones, modify the following configurations to match your environment and use them in the broker configurations: